Montana/smart-contracts/README.md

 truffle init
 ```

-This initialize an empty Ethereum project in the current folder structured as:
+This initializes an empty Ethereum project in the current folder structured as:

 ```bash
 ├── app